jowo-io/next-auth-nostr-provider/README.md

 Your users will then be shown an additional login option in the `next-auth` login page.
 When they click the new option they'll be presented with a QR code.
 The QR code can be scanned with any Bitcoin Lightning wallet that supports `lnurl-auth`.
 After scanning, they'll be securely logged in!
 No username or password required.

 Behind the scenes `next-auth-lightning-provider` sets up several API endpoint which act as a basic OAuth server.
-These API will authorize users using [lnurl-auth](https://fiatjaf.com/e0a35204.html) as well as issue JWT tokens and more.
+The API will authorize users with [lnurl-auth](https://fiatjaf.com/e0a35204.html) and then issue a JWT token to them.

-As well as providing the basic authentication functionality that you'd expect, `next-auth-lightning-provider` also offers some extra cool functionality such as generating deterministic avatar images and usernames for authenticated users!
+As well as providing the basic authentication functionality that you'd expect, `next-auth-lightning-provider` also offers some extra functionality such as deterministicly generating avatars and usernames for authenticated users!

 # Compatibility